raphael-khan/eCommerce_app/README.md

 Roast Riders. ![favicon2 ico](https://user-images.githubusercontent.com/89990638/166857209-82ebb738-df75-4a11-b735-849385907a56.png)

-A fuctional eCommerce shop with full CRUD capabilities, user authentication ( auth0, password hashing, SALT ), authorizaton (custom protected routes MiddleWare), and  two fully fucntioning payment system integrations that update the front and backend.
+A fuctional eCommerce shop made using the MERN stack with full CRUD capabilities, user authentication ( password Hashing, SALT ), authorizaton (custom JWT Middleware), and a scaleable payment API that includes PayPal.
+Stripe to be added in the future.

-Made with reactJS, MongoDB database, Express for route handling and Node runtime.
 Follows the MVC frameowrk as closely as possible.

 Backend => Models.
         => Controllers.
         => Routes.